chripo/calflate/README.rst

 ===================

-*Calflate* is a command line application that **conflates** external *CalDAV* and *CardDAV* entries into an other online collection.
+*Calflate* is a command line application that **conflates** external *CalDAV* and *CardDAV* entries into another online collection.
-It does an one-way sync of calendar EVENTs, TODOs, JOURNALs and addressbook entries (VCARD) based on ``UIDs`` and ``SEQUENCE`` or ``REV`` numbers.
+It does a one-way sync of calendar EVENTs, TODOs, JOURNALs and addressbook entries (VCARD) based on ``UIDs`` and ``SEQUENCE`` or ``REV`` numbers.

-*Calflate* is written in Python, it has no dependencies and licenced under the **FreeBSD License**.
+*Calflate* is written in Python, it has no dependencies and is licenced under the **FreeBSD License**.
 The source code and issue tracker is available at https://github.com/chripo/calflate.